-In 1924 brothers Nikitin circus arena has been adapted for the first Soviet music hall, and in 1930 the building housed the Operetta Theater.
+In 1924 brothers Nikitin circus arena was adapted for the first Soviet music hall, and in 1930 the building housed the Operetta Theater.
 In 1965 under the old dome a new hall was opened - the Satire Theater at last got a permanent residence after long process of moves.

 According to one of the versions, it was the music hall in the Nikitin circus that became the prototype of the "Variety" theater of the "Master and Margarita" novel by M. Bulgakov.